Final Recommendation Statement

-Although the USPSTF recommends against screening in the general asymptomatic adult population, a number of factors substantially increase the risk for thyroid cancer, including a history of radiation exposure to the head and neck as a child, exposure to radioactive fallout, family history of thyroid disease or thyroid cancer, and genetic conditions that raise the risk of thyroid cancer, such as familial medullary thyroid cancer or multiple endocrine neoplasia syndrome (type 2A or 2B).5
+Although the USPSTF recommends against screening in the general asymptomatic adult population, several factors substantially increase the risk for thyroid cancer, including a history of radiation exposure to the head and neck as a child, exposure to radioactive fallout, family history of thyroid cancer in a first-degree relative, and certain genetic conditions, such as familial medullary thyroid cancer or multiple endocrine neoplasia syndrome (type 2A or 2B).4

 Research Needs and Gaps

-The USPSTF found no direct studies that compared screened versus unscreened populations or immediate surgery versus surveillance/observation and reported health outcomes (i.e., morbidity, mortality, quality of life, or harms).
-Trials or well-designed observational studies that address the benefit of screening in high-risk persons (i.e., those with a personal history of radiation or family history of differentiated thyroid cancer) are important to understanding how to best advise these patients.
-Trials or well-designed observational studies of early treatment versus observation or surveillance of patients with small, well-differentiated thyroid cancer are also needed to identify patients at greatest risk for clinical deterioration.
-Last, risk prediction tools and molecular markers are needed to help understand the prognosis of differentiated thyroid cancer.
+The USPSTF found no direct studies that compared screened vs unscreened populations or immediate surgery vs surveillance or observation and reported health outcomes (ie, morbidity, mortality, quality of life, or harms).
+Trials or well-designed observational studies that address the benefit of screening in high-risk persons (ie, persons with a history of radiation or family history of differentiated thyroid cancer) are important for understanding how to best advise these patients.
+Trials or well-designed observational studies of early treatment vs surveillance or observation of patients with small, well-differentiated thyroid cancer are also needed to identify patients at greatest risk for clinical deterioration.
+Finally, risk prediction tools and molecular markers are needed to help understand the prognosis of differentiated thyroid cancer.

 Burden of Disease

-An estimated 637,115 people in the United States were living with thyroid cancer in 2013, based on SEER data.2 In 2016, an estimated 64,300 new cases of thyroid cancer will develop, which represents 3.8% of all new cancer cases in the United States, and 1,980 related deaths will occur (0.3% of all cancer deaths), with the highest percentage of deaths occurring among adults ages 75 to 84 years (27.5%).
-The incidence of thyroid cancer detection has increased by 4.5% each year over the last 10 years, faster than for any other cancer, but without a corresponding change in the mortality rate, which remained at 0.5 deaths per 100,000 persons in 2013.2 The estimated 5-year survival rate is 98.1% but ranges from 99.9% for localized disease (68% of cancer cases at diagnosis) to 55.3% for metastatic disease (4% of cancer cases at diagnosis).2
+An estimated 637,115 persons in the United States were living with thyroid cancer in 2013, according to data from the Surveillance, Epidemiology, and End Results Program.3 In 2017, an estimated 56,870 new cases of thyroid cancer will develop, representing 3.4% of all new cancer cases in the United States, and 2010 thyroid cancer–related deaths will occur (0.3% of all cancer deaths); the highest percentage of deaths will occur among adults aged 75 to 84 years (27.5%).
+The incidence of thyroid cancer detection has increased by 4.5% per year over the last 10 years, faster than for any other cancer, but without a corresponding change in the mortality rate, which remained at 0.5 deaths per 100,000 persons in 2013.6 The estimated 5-year survival rate is 98% but ranges from 99% for localized disease (68% of cancer cases at diagnosis) to 55% for distant disease (4% of cancer cases at diagnosis).3,6

 Scope of Review